team-carepay/java-template-engine/documentation.md

 range
-	Generate number sequence from 0 (or start value if defined) to stop with a given step (default 1)
+	Generate number sequence from 0 (or start value if defined) to stop with a given step (default 1) urlencode
+    Escapes the first argument, so that it's safe to be used in URLs
 ```

 The boolean functions take any zero value to be false and a non-zero value to be true.